yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-Logic-behind-OpenNARS.md

 **F conversion3:** _f=0, c = (1-f0)c0/(f0c0 + 1)_

 ### NAL-6
 NAL 6 introduces **variable terms** into the system, terms in earlier layers are **constants terms** that is they are unique in entire system's beliefs, while a **variable term** is unique within a single judgement.
 The meaning of a constant terms is determined by its experienced relations with other terms within the system while meaning of a variable term is determined locally  by its relation within the same judgement. i.e. if there are more than one variable name in different judgement they are totally unrelated.
+Variable terms are always preceded with question mark "?"

+Consider the basic inheritance statement from NAL-1, S → P, using higher-order NALs it can be rewritten as _((?x → S) ⇒ (?x → P)) ∧ ((P → ?y) ⇒ (S → ?y))_ where _x_ and _y_ are variable terms.